domingo, 13 de febrero de 2022

 Rare Disease Day is celebrated around the world On the 28 of February to bring awareness to conditions that often escape notice.
 The common thread between these diseases is their lack of knowledge in the general public and even in the healthcare field.
 While rare and neglected diseases take up different spaces in the health sphere, both experience a lack of awareness and research-based funding.

-Celebrating Rare Disease day is a push to raise recognition about these diseases while encouraging the further study and public funding for their timely treatments or final remedy.
-In some cases, the rarity and unfamiliarity of symptoms can lead to misdiagnosis, often causing more confusion and pain for the patient and their family.
-In the case of rare conditions like Primary Lymphedema, a patient’s best chance of receiving the care they need requires visiting a vascular surgeon specializing in lymphatic diseases or a high-quality Multidisciplinary Lymphedema Care Center.
-These centers and specialists are few and there are many patients who are misdiagnosed, undertreated, or even untreated.
+Celebrating Rare Disease day is a push to raise recognition about these diseases while encouraging further study and public funding for their timely treatments or final remedy.
+Sometimes, the rarity and unfamiliarity of symptoms can lead to misdiagnosis, often causing more confusion and pain for the patient and their family.
+In the case of rare conditions like primary lymphedema, a patient’s best chance of receiving the care they need is to visit a vascular surgeon specializing in lymphatic diseases or a high-quality multidisciplinary lymphedema care center.
+These centers and specialists are few and many patients are misdiagnosed, undertreated, or even untreated.
 Read more about which country has the best public healthcare coverage of lymphedema HERE.

-Education and improving access to health services are keys to the successful prevention of Lymphedema towards Stage III (elephantiasis) and consequently the stigma and disability associated with the illness.
+Education and improving access to health services are keys to successfully preventing Lymphedema towards Stage III (elephantiasis) and consequently the stigma and disability associated with the illness.
 The First-line reduction strategy for patients with established lymphedema is Complete Decongestive Therapy (CDT).
 Manual Lymphatic Drainage (MLD) and compression are the cornerstones of therapy.
-Regarding dermatolymphangioadenitis (DLA), also known as Infectious Cellulitis, studies have found that the control of swelling is associated with a lower risk of cellulitis, that advanced stages of chronic edema is a strong risk factor, and evidence also supports that compression garments are essential.
+Regarding dermatolymphangioadenitis (DLA), also known as Infectious Cellulitis, studies have found that the control of swelling is associated with a lower risk of cellulitis, that advanced stages of chronic edema are a strong risk factor, and evidence also supports that compression garments are essential.
 Infectious cellulitis can lead to sepsis (septicemia).
 Read more about what are the preventive measures of Infectious Cellulitis in lymphedema HERE.

 Primary Lymphedema is not only a rare but also a neglected disease in many countries, especially in the world’s poorest communities.
 Additional research may open doors to new methods of treatment that are crucial to ending potential long-term disability and very severe complications that threaten diseases due to Lymphatic dysfunction.
 As the case for most rare diseases, inaccessibility to Lymphedema treatment, or the implementation of low-cost alternative ineffective solutions, due to national health financing policies, can cause disease progression towards final Stage III -ELEPHANTIASIS, which means suffering disfigurement, disability, loss of income, and even social discrimination for those affected.
 Read about why the world is not treating a treatable disease like elephantiasis HERE.